magic007/swiftPackage/README.md

-# swiftPackageTestSdk
+# BmobSwift2

-swift package test
+A description of this package.